digao-dalpiaz/Dam/README.md

 - dbTwo: Defines two buttons by Button1 and Button2 defined captions
 - dbThree: Defines three buttons by Button1, Button2 and Button3 defined captions

-`CustomIcon: TIcon` = Defines a custom icon to show in the messsage dialog.
+`CustomIcon: TIcon` = Defines a custom icon to show in the message dialog.
 This icon only is shown when Icon=diCustom.

 `CustomTitle: String` = Defines a custom title for message form.
 This caption is only used then Title=dtCustom.